dougbradbury/cslim/README.txt

 ************
 The only thing left is the makefile.
 The makefile provided will build the CSlim library and its unit tests.
 It will also build a second executable from everything in /fixtures.
 CSlim depends on CppUTest, notice it is using the ComponentMakefile from CppUTest.
 You can model your makefiles after these or whatever you want.

+To build for windows, uncomment this line in the makefile
+# OS_PLATFORM = win

 *************************************
 * Running the example fitnesse test *